Technical notes

 Maternal mortality rates are computed on the basis of the number

 of live births.
-The maternal mortality rate indicates the likelihood of a
+The maternal mortality rate indicates the likelihood

 pregnant woman dying of maternal causes.
 They are calculated by